avexxx3/Ragraa/README.md

 ## Releases

-    TBD
+Nah

 ## License

     I've yet to apply for my learner's permit

 ## Disclaimer

     The developer of this application does not have any affiliation with the content providers available.